SudarsanamVN/Blockchian-learning/SimpleStorageFCC/ReadMe.md

 			v.
 Code
 			vi.
 Logs

-	*Memory, calldata - saved temporary within the function scope; *Calldata - cannot modify the variable inside the function *Storage - saved globally; can be used within the function and outside the function
+	-Memory, calldata - saved temporary within the function scope; -Calldata - cannot modify the variable inside the function -Storage - saved globally; can be used within the function and outside the function

 **Inheritance**
 	Import the parent class